BK4D/colormunch-js/README.md

 Using the events
 -------

-Custom events are dispatched by the ColorMunch object.
+Custom events are dispatched by the ColorMunch instance.
 Additional info can be retrieved through the events' detail object.

 #### Complete